How famed author Gerald Durrell inspired Assam’s initiative to save the world’s tiniest pig

 It was at the Attareekhat and Paneery Tea Estate that the first captive inhabitation of the pygmy hog officially started — and the years that followed saw some enthusiastic, and unstructured, attempts to save the hog.
 In 1976, one pair was sent to the Assam Zoo, and another to the Zurich Zoo.

-“In the same year, yet another pair was caught in Manas and released in Orang.
-However, elephants broke the fence of the release area, and the hogs escaped.
-The project ended,” says Deka.

-In 1977, IUCN’s Oliver, came to Assam and travelled all over Terai belt looking for the hog.
+In 1977, DWCT’s Oliver, came to Assam and travelled all over Terai belt looking for the hog.
 And in 1978, Durrell himself landed here, but could not spot it anywhere in the wild.
 He finally saw it in the Assam zoo.

 “Many factors contributed to it, including political ones.
 During the 1947 Partition, parts of the contested Terai belt between India and Nepal saw an increased influx of immigrants from the latter.
 Many people from the hills migrated to plains — and while it was a move egged on by political ambitions, the hog bore the brunt of it,” says Deka.